National Crossword Puzzle Day is celebrated each year on December 21.

 But you do not need to speak your language or have a degree in Enigmatology to enjoy crossword puzzles.
 A rainy day is a perfect time to grab a pencil (or a pen if you feel confident) and have fun solving a crossword puzzle.

-For folks who follow pop culture news, People Magazine’s crossword puzzle can be quite easy.
-Comparing their puzzle to the New York Time’s is like comparing little league baseball to the Majors.
+People Magazine’s crossword puzzle can be quite easy for folks who follow pop culture news.
+Comparing their puzzle to the New York Times is like comparing little league baseball to the Majors.

 Tips For Solving Crossword Puzzles

 - Work with a pencil and a good eraser.

 - If you’re new to the game, start with easier puzzles to build confidence.